Introduction

 Temperature sensitivity in the crowned tooth or adjacent teeth may develop when excessive forces are placed on these structures due to poor occlusal adjustment.
 Additionally, if you find yourself unconsciously avoiding chewing on one side of your mouth, this often indicates a bite problem that requires professional attention.

-Changes in how your teeth fit together when you close your mouth, or difficulty finding a comfortable resting position for your jaw, are also signs that crown adjustment may be beneficial.
+Changes in how your teeth fit together when you close your mouth, or difficulty finding a comfortable resting position for your jaw, are also signs that a dental crown may need professional adjustment.

 Preventing Occlusal Problems During Crown Treatment